Practice Questions For Calculation Aortic Stenosis

 Low-Flow, Low-Gradient Aortic Stenosis

 In some patients with AS, particularly those with impaired left ventricular function, the MPG may be lower than expected despite a severely reduced AVA.
-This is known as low-flow, low-gradient AS.
+On top of that, this is known as low-flow, low-gradient AS.
 In such cases, additional assessments, such as dobutamine stress echocardiography or cardiac CT, may be necessary to determine the true severity of AS.

 Aortic Regurgitation